 Glasses sitting on top of a notebook in front of an open laptop

-Tenant Eviction Defenses in Michigan
+Resident Eviction Defenses in Michigan

 The defense is a reason why the petitioner shouldn’t win the case.
 Michigan eviction laws state that illegal evictions include:

-• Self-help evictions, where the landlord forcibly removes a resident by changing locks, shutting off utilities, and removing renters’ belongings.
+• Self-help evictions, where the landlord forcibly removes a resident by changing the locks, shutting off utilities, and removing renters’ belongings.

 • Retaliatory evictions in response to residents who practice their legal right against the landlord.